apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 ...
 ```

-All the build examples below use Conan though.
+However Conan is enabled by default and so all the build examples below use it.

 ### Linux Build